redhat-appstudio/docs/README.md

 ### Run the UI

-The UI isn't hosted anywhere at the momemnt.
+The UI isn't hosted anywhere at the moment.
 Therefore, you'd need to run it locally.
 Please see https://github.com/openshift/hac-dev/ for detailed steps.

 :hotsprings:	**NOTE**